 Normally, sales tax is not paid when purchasing real estate.
 You would want to verify that you actually paid sales tax before entering an amount.

-Per the IRS Instructions for Schedule A (1040) Itemized Deductions, page A-7:
+Per IRS Instructions for Schedule A (1040) Itemized Deductions, on page A-6:

 Line 7.
 Enter on line 7 any state and local general sales taxes paid on the following specified items.
 If you are completing more than one worksheet, include the total for line 7 on only one of the worksheets.